Portland, ME Solar Panels

 Maine Solar Incentives

-Maine’s Net Energy Billing (NEB) program allows homeowners and businesses to offset their electricity bills by generating renewable energy from small solar or other renewable systems up to 5 MW in size.
+Maine’s Net Energy Billing (NEB) program allows you to offset your electricity bills using power generated from small renewable energy systems like solar panels.
 You can either install your own system on your property or participate in a shared community solar project located anywhere within your utility’s service territory.
-The program offers two different credit options depending on whether you’re a residential or commercial customer.
+The program is available through all Maine electric utilities and covers renewable generators up to 5 MW in size.

 Ready to start saving with solar?